-The bergamot tree, native to India, appears to have developed from an ancient hybridization between citrus trees, most likely bitter orange and lemon.
+The Bergamot tree, native to India, appears to have developed from an ancient hybridization between citrus trees, most likely bitter orange and lemon.
 Bergamot is a citrus fruit known for its essential oil, which is contained in the oil-bearing pockets in the peel of the pericarp.
 This refreshing, zesty fragrance is an ingredient in the famous Eau de Cologne, along with neroli and lavender.
 Bergamot is a small green-yellow fruit with sour, bitter pulp.
 When in bloom, the bergamot, a small tree reaching four meters in height, is covered with a multitude of fragrant, white flowers.
 The fruits ripen between December and March.

 Botanical Name: Citrus bergamia